Smoke from Canadian fires is pouring into the US and could linger for days | KRDO

 (CNN) — Smoke from wildfires in Canada is moving into parts of the central US and could linger in the days ahead, health and weather officials warned Thursday.

-Air quality alerts have been posted as of early Friday across several states, including Nebraska, Washington, Montana, Minnesota and Wisconsin, with a special weather statement about air quality in Wyoming.
+Air quality alerts have been posted as of early Friday across several states, including Nebraska, Washington, Montana and Wisconsin, with a special weather statement about air quality in Wyoming.

-The heaviest smoke concentrations should shift further east into the Midwest later in the day, affecting major metro areas including Chicago, Minneapolis and St. Louis.
+The heaviest smoke concentrations should shift further east into the Midwest later in the day, affecting major metro areas including Chicago, Indianapolis and St. Louis.

 Canada has had an especially active start to the fire season.
 Last week, devastating wildfires in Alberta had burned more than 150 times more area in that province than in the last five years combined by the same point in the year, CNN has reported.